 Starting in 2008, TGD has made it a point to also give back to the community in conjunction with our event - this year will be no different.
 Since having our annual food drive doesn't work any longer logistically, we now hold an annual TGD Charity Auction.
 We'll be conducting a silent auction throughout the weekend, with all the proceeds benefiting Second Harvest of Middle Tennessee.
 So come ready to bid on some great games and do some good at the same time!

 The Tennessee Game Days Game Library, sponsored by Southern Hobby Supply, houses a large number of gaming titles for attendees to check out over the course of the weekend.
 In addition to the games donated by game publishers for our con library, most of the library is made up of games loaned to the event by local gamers, so please handle them with care.
 To check out a title, a guest merely has to go to the library desk, select a game to play, and sign it out by leaving their Gaming Passport.
 When you're done playing, return the game and check out another, and another, and another - all weekend long.
-A list of the 2015 contents of the library can be viewed here.
+You can check out a list of the library's contents by clicking here.
 Don't see a game you are interested in?
 If so, email us and we'll see if we can get a copy for the weekend.